Free Website Content - Understanding Web Logs

 This question addresses a website's "stickiness".
 Stickiness

-is.
-If users return on a regular basis or remain on a specific
+content is.
+If users return on a regular basis or remain

-page for an extended period of time, generally the content
+on a specific page for an extended period of time, generally

 Site entry pages?

-page on the site drawing an unusually high amount of traffic?
+a specific page on the site drawing an unusually high

-specific areas on the site are of interest to web visitors,
+the site are of interest to web visitors, and can those

-and can those content sections be expanded to increase the
+content sections be expanded to increase the overall

 Site exit pages?

-specific page has a large number of visitors leaving the
+a specific page has a large number of visitors leaving

-site, perhaps the content needs updating.
-It is critical
+the site, perhaps the content needs updating.
+It is

-that you consider the source of the traffic.
-Are visitors
+critical that you consider the source of the traffic.

-coming to the website through a pay-per-click campaign with
+Are visitors coming to the website through a pay-per-click

-a landing page that does not relate to the initial search
+campaign with a landing page that does not relate to

 Who is making the referral?